sasadangelo/flashcards-app/README.md

-# Flashcards App - English Vocabulary
+# WordBuddy – English Vocabulary Builder App

-This is a simple React Native / Expo app to study English words using flashcards with an image on the front and the word on the back.
+WordBuddy is an English vocabulary learning app focused on the **650 most frequent and useful English words**.
+It helps learners build a solid vocabulary foundation through images, sounds, and repeated practice.

+- **Not a translation app:** WordBuddy prioritizes **correct pronunciation** and auditory memory over direct translation.
+- Uses **images and sounds** to stimulate memory and aid recall.
+- Implements **Spaced Repetition System (SRS)** — a scientifically proven method to help transfer vocabulary from short-term to long-term memory by reviewing words at optimal intervals.

 ## Key Features

-- Displays flashcards with an image and corresponding English word
+- Learn and practice the 650 most common English words
-- Navigate through the cards
-- Basic foundation for future spaced repetition system
-- Modular structure with images managed via a static map
-- Built with Expo and React Native using TypeScript
+- Enhance your listening and pronunciation skills
+- Visual and auditory association to improve retention
+- Smart repetition scheduling via SRS to maximize memory consolidation

-## How to Run Locally
+## Running WordBuddy Locally

 ### Prerequisites